Cession: Examples

 Territory can also be ceded for payment, such as in the Louisiana Purchase and Alaska Purchase.

 Specific areas of law

 Contract law

 This is a yielding up, or release.
-France ceded Louisiana to the United States by the treaty of Paris, of April 30, 1803.
+France ceded Louisiana to the United States by the treaty of Paris, of April 30, 1803, following the Louisiana Purchase.
 Spain made a cession of East and West Florida by the treaty of February 22, 1819.
 Cessions have been severally made of a part of their territory by New York, Virginia, Massachusetts, Connecticut, South Carolina, North Carolina, and Georgia.

 Civil law

 Under the civil law system, cession is the equivalent of assignment, and therefore, is an act by which a personal claim is transferred from the assignor (the cedent) to the assignee (the cessionary).
 Whereas real rights are transferred by delivery, personal rights are transferred by cession.
 Once the obligation of the debtor is transferred, the cessionary is entirely substituted.
 The original creditor (cedent) loses his right to claim and the new creditor (cessionary) gains that right.